alexcasalboni/aws-lambda-power-tuning/terraform/Readme.md

 }
 ```

-If you're planning on deploying many, I'd suggest keeping your statefile lightweight, and plans/applies faster by using a folder strategy by either account or region.
+If you're planning on deploying many, it's recommended to adopt a folder strategy by either account or region.
+This will make sure you keep your statefile lightweight and plans/applies faster.

 ## Versions tested
 - 0.13.3
 - 1.0.11

-This should provide good coverage between those versions, but if there's any problems please raise an issue.
+This should provide good coverage between those versions.
+If there's any problems, please raise an issue.